|| Posts by

 Like I often say in the beginning of UEMP semesters: the technology to create something groundbreaking and original intentionally break has been in front of us, for many years.
 Powerful computers and more free plugins that one could explore in a lifetime are now in our pockets.
 Affordable technology to write the music of the future is reality, even for the average college student.
 But you have to fight the part of your DNA that always makes you create music similarly to the way you normally create and listen.
 Producing Musique concrète has the ability to take you very far from all that… listen to your Musique concrète work a half year later and you might be surprised by what you had created.
 An inspiring point to start from.

-Q: “If Kraftwerk hadn’t popped when they did, how does Julius believe things would have turned out, since he was exposed there?”
+Q: “If Kraftwerk hadn’t popped when they did, how do you think things would have turned out for electronic music?”

 – and –